jason0611/FS22_HeadlandManagement/README.md

 Additionally, if Guidance Steering is available:
 - Deactivate and reactivate GPS guidance

-Additionally, if SpeedControl becomes available:
+Additionally, if SpeedControl or extendedCruiseControl is available:
 - Speed adjustment also possible via change of cruise control level

 Additionally with existing EnhancedVehicle: